Opinion | The crisis will get worse before it gets better. Are Democrats prepared?

 Now note that Trump just issued a new statement declaring that the Jan.
 6 rioters are being “persecuted" for their “protest” of the “Rigged Presidential Election.”

-in coming months, the committee will dig deeply into not just the mob assault, but the events leading up to it and those that came after.
+In coming months, the committee will dig deeply into not just the mob assault, but the events leading up to it and those that came after.
 That includes the role of Republicans themselves in promoting the “Stop the Steal” rally and the lies about the election, the conversations Trump had with Republicans about his intentions for Jan.
 6, Trump’s efforts to manipulate the Justice Department and other agencies, and the profound alarm that set in at the highest levels of the government about what was happening.

 As this happens, the attacks on the proceedings by Trump and his media lackeys will grow more frantic and crazy.
 That will require more Republicans to cast those proceedings as nothing more than a partisan witch hunt, making a true national reckoning even harder.

-Meanwhile, efforts like the one in Pennsylvania will continue playing out in state after state.
+Meanwhile, efforts such as the one in Pennsylvania will continue playing out in state after state.

 In Wisconsin, the GOP legislature ordered an investigation into the 2020 results, an investigation that now employs at least one conspiracy-touting former Trump official.
 Trump continues to press Michigan Republicans to conduct yet another examination of the state’s results.